 We love all things Disney and being The Little Mermaid for a day was a hit with the kids!

 At the time of the party, I took a photo of my daughter’s tail for people to use as a template and guide.

-How much fabric will I need?
+How much fabric will I need for mermaid tails?

-The best advice I can give on how to make these yourself is to measure your little mermaid’s waist then add some extra fabric to the width for wrapping.
-Try wrapping a towel or some fabric around her waist and use that as a guide as to how much fabric you will need to buy.
+The best advice I can give on how to make these tails yourself is to measure your little mermaid’s waist, then add some extra fabric to the width.
+Try wrapping a towel or some fabric around your child’s waist and use that as a guide as to how much fabric you will need to buy.

 I wrapped a yard of fabric around my daughter’s waist to figure out where I would place the velcro and hole to tie the end of the fabric through.
 Mark the spots, then proceed to add the velcro (in two places) then cut a small hole.
 The hole should be on the side of the waist.

 There was no particular measurements, it was done quickly by wrapping the fabric around the waist.

 Test out your homemade mermaid tail by trying it on your little mermaid.
 Here’s how you tie these mermaid tails.